sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 If a method on a particular object is called on the wrong thread, the call will generate an **_ArcGIS.Core.CalledOnWrongThreadException_** exception.
 If unsure about a particular case, you can refer to the SDK component help or Microsoft provided help to determine whether a particular method or property has a restriction.

-Within the SDKóparticularly within the ArcGIS.Core namespaceóworker thread bound methods and properties tend to be very fine grained.
+Within the SDK‚Äîparticularly within the ArcGIS.Core namespace‚Äîworker thread bound methods and properties tend to be very fine grained.
 To reduce the overhead associated with scheduling and thread context switches, these methods are synchronous and must be coded using Tasks.

-Microsoftís .NET Task Parallel Library **_TPL_** and the associated programming pattern known as the Task Asynchronous Pattern **_TAP,_** simplify the authoring of asynchronous code within a multithreaded application.
+Microsoft‚Äôs .NET Task Parallel Library **_TPL_** and the associated programming pattern known as the Task Asynchronous Pattern **_TAP,_** simplify the authoring of asynchronous code within a multithreaded application.
 The Task class is used to represent an operation executed asynchronously.

 In the example below, the PrintReportAsync method is invoked and immediately returns a Task object to the caller.
 Meanwhile, the printing function continues to run in the background on another thread.